AI Summary of Peer-Reviewed Research

 Publishing process signals: STRONG — reflects the venue and review process. — venue and review process.

-MRI scores rapidly differentiate pyogenic and tuberculous spondylitis
+MRI scores differentiated pyogenic from tuberculous spondylitis

 A medical professional in a white coat examines a spine X-ray or radiological image mounted on a light box while holding a pointer, with another person visible from behind in the foreground.